RCAT Covered Call Strategy

 RCAT thesis for this covered call

-The market-implied 1-standard-deviation range for RCAT extends from approximately $7.45 on the downside to $14.05 on the upside.
+The market-implied 1-standard-deviation range for RCAT extends from approximately $7.96 on the downside to $14.18 on the upside.
 A RCAT covered call collects premium on an existing long RCAT position, trading off upside above the short call strike for immediate income; the short strike selection should reflect the trader's view on whether RCAT will breach that level within the expiration window.
-Current RCAT IV rank near 36.27% is mid-range against its 1-year distribution, so the IV signal is neutral; the covered call thesis on RCAT should anchor more to the directional view and the expected-move geometry.
+Current RCAT IV rank near 22.28% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on RCAT at 98.01%.
 As a Technology name, RCAT options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to RCAT-specific events.

 RCAT covered call positions are structurally neutral to slightly bullish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 RCAT positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move RCAT alongside the broader basket even when RCAT-specific fundamentals are unchanged.
 Short-premium structures like a covered call on RCAT carry tail risk when realized volatility exceeds the implied move; review historical RCAT earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current RCAT chain quotes before placing a trade.